Curiosity (rover): Goals and objectives

 Characterize the broad spectrum of surface radiation, including galactic and cosmic radiation, solar proton events and secondary neutrons.
 As part of its exploration, it also measured the radiation exposure in the interior of the spacecraft as it traveled to Mars, and it is continuing radiation measurements as it explores the surface of Mars.
 This data would be important for a future crewed mission.

 About one year into the surface mission, and having assessed that ancient Mars could have been hospitable to microbial life, the MSL mission objectives evolved to developing predictive models for the preservation process of organic compounds and biomolecules; a branch of paleontology called taphonomy.
 The region it is set to explore has been compared to the Four Corners region of the North American west.

 Name

 A NASA panel selected the name Curiosity following a nationwide student contest that attracted more than 9,000 proposals via the Internet and mail.
-A sixth-grade student from Kansas, 12-year-old Clara Ma from Sunflower Elementary School in Lenexa, Kansas, submitted the winning entry.
+Twelve-year-old Clara Ma from Sunflower Elementary School in Lenexa, Kansas submitted the winning entry.
 As her prize, Ma won a trip to NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, where she signed her name directly onto the rover as it was being assembled.

 Ma wrote in her winning essay:

 Cost

-Adjusted for inflation, Curiosity has a life-cycle cost of US$3.2 billion in 2020 dollars.
+Adjusted for inflation, Curiosity has a life-cycle cost of US$3.2 billion dollars in 2020.
 By comparison, the 2021 Perseverance rover has a life-cycle cost of US$2.9 billion.